 Premise Of The Film

-Joel realises that Clementine doesn’t remember him anymore.
-But it’s not any accident or disease she has.
-She doesn’t remember him because of a memory erasing procedure that is being marketed for people who undergo break ups.
+Joel realizes that Clementine doesn’t remember him anymore.
+But it’s not an accident or disease she has.
+She doesn’t remember him because of a memory-erasing procedure that is being marketed for people who undergo breakups.
 Clementine has wilfully erased the memory of Joel from her mind.
 Joel then decides to undergo the same procedure.

 The film keeps going on as Joel undergoes the procedure and memories of Clementine get erased one after another.
 So, very genuinely film has already mixed the elements of Science Fiction with Romance.